Ture2/ANT-BERTO/README.md

 db.createCollection('ethreum_contracts')
 ```

+Repeat the process creating another database called 'store_results' and also a new collection called 'results'
 To download full database contract: 'SET LINK HERE'

 Import the dataset into our database with the following command: